This mushroom pasta recipe is creamy, satisfying, and deceptively simple to make! Enjoy it as a quick dinner or something a little more fancy!

 Like any good pasta dish, this one is easy to customize.
 Here are some ideas:

 - Use coconut cream.
 If you can’t find plant-based double cream, coconut cream works well.

 - Make it spicy.
 Instead of pepper, use chili flakes for a spicier touch.

 - Add aroma.
-Oregano is a good substitute for parsley to make the pasta more aromatic.
+Fresh herbs are always the best choice.
+Oregano is also a good substitute for parsley to make the pasta more aromatic.

 - Add protein.
 Crumble through some tofu, add some sliced chicken breast, or serve it with seared salmon on top.

 To store.
-You can refrigerate it for up to 3 days using an air-tight container.
+You can place leftovers in the fridge for up to 3 days using an airtight container.